Constructing Highly Symmetric Compact Manifolds and Algebraic Varieties: Algebraic varieties and

 To eventually apply \autoref{lem:HerisenbergToMumfordDelta}, we need to have an invertible sheaf associated to every admissible tuple.
-So we want to have a converse for the previous statement.
-For this, we need the following facts.
+In other words, we want to have a converse of \autoref{lem:MumfordSESiso} in the sense of the following notion.